Do you spend time using social media at all?

 If you’re like the millions – and billions – of people worldwide who are using it for a variety of reasons, then chances are good that you do.

 And guess what?
-That right there qualifies you to create a successful business as a social media manager making money doing something you already do for free.
+That right there qualifies you to create a successful business as a Social Media Virtual Assistant making money doing something you already do for free.

 But, it’s not quite as simple as that!
 Before you take the plunge into what can be a very lucrative career you’ll need to spend a little time understanding the best way to get started.
-To make things easier for you, we put together this guide that outlines exactly what you need to do.
+If you’re brand new to this, that can be a lot of ground to cover.

-Follow the six steps we’ve outlined below and you’ll be ready to start your journey as a social media manager, including finding and landing those first clients.
+Follow the six steps we’ve outlined below and you’ll be ready to start your journey as a Social Media Virtual Assistant, including finding and landing those first VA clients.

 Decide What Social Media Platforms You’ll Specialize In

-The first step in your journey to becoming a social media manager is deciding which platforms you’ll specialize in.
+The first step in your journey to becoming a Social Media Virtual Assistant is deciding which platforms you’ll specialize in.
 Why?
 Because each platform is unique, with its own demographics, uses and features.

-As a social media manager, it’s a good idea to have some familiarity with all of the major platforms that businesses are using for marketing.
+As a Social Media VA, it’s a good idea to have some familiarity with all of the major platforms that businesses are using for marketing.
 Trying to be a master of all of them, at least in the early stages of your career, though, would ultimately make you a master of none and would be very overwhelming.

 Here’s an overview of the top six social media networks that businesses are using: